 - Minco Silver Corporation ("Minco Silver"), incorporated on August 20, 2004, under the laws of British Columbia.
 This company was incorporated to acquire and develop silver projects in China and is currently involved with the development of the Fuwan Silver Property, Guangdong Province, China, described under "Description of Mineral Properties."
-The Company owns a 40.5% interest in Minco Silver. - Minco Mining (China) Corporation, incorporated in China on May 12, 2004, for the purposes of managing the Company's projects in China, enhancing the Company's management team in China, and to expand upon certain mining activities (such as staking) in China.
-This company currently has 71 full time and part time employees.
-This company is wholly owned by the Company.
+The Company owns a 22.59% interest in Minco Silver. - Minco Mining (China) Corporation, incorporated in China on May 12, 2004, for the purposes of managing the Company's projects in China, enhancing the Company's management team in China, and to expand upon certain mining activities (such as staking) in China.